AryanV08/CookiesShallNotPass/USER_MANUAL.md

 **To build the software:**
 1. Clone the repository
-2. Verify the project structure
-Ensure the following folders are present:
-- Manifest.json
-- /ui
-- /background
-- /conent
-- /rulesengine
-- /storage

-3. Install nodejs 20.x or above at https://nodejs.org/en/download
+2. Install nodejs 20.x or above at https://nodejs.org/en/download
-4. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-5. Load into Chrome for testing
+4. Load into Chrome for testing
 - Open Chrome -> Settings -> Extensions
 - Enable Developer mode
 - Click “Load unpacked”
 - Select the project folder
 - The extension icon “CookiesShallNotPass” will appear in the toolbar

-6. Run and verify components
+5. Run and verify components
 - Open the popup -> confirm the dashboard and settings load correctly
 - Modify preferences or import whitelist/blacklist files to confirm UI-backend integration